 Bulging Disc Treatment

 The most likely first step in making a correct diagnosis is to obtain side and front X-rays of the back, to see if the bones are OK.
 To get a good look at the discs, however, usually means getting an MRI, which lights them up nicely.
 If there is no nerve injury, then, sometimes, the disc is simply left alone.
 Usually, the pain will diminish, and, if the patient is careful, it may well stay put, although not in its ideal, normal position.
 But the patient can often function rather normally, even with this defect.
 Physical therapy techniques, such as progressive exercises, heat treatments, and ultrasound are usually very helpful.
 In a majority of cases, surgery is required to partially or completely remove the disc.
 A rather new invention is a soft, plastic, flexible disc-substitute, which is inserted directly into space from which the disc was removed.
 Early evaluations of this technique are encouraging, since these artificial discs appear to permit normal movement, as well as quick healing of the back.
 Bulging disc surgery is one of those areas of medicine where relief of symptoms is obvious very early, and this is gratifying for both the physicians and patients.
 A period of extreme caution after surgery is usually warranted, and yields great dividends.

 Contact a Bulging Disc Injury Lawyer Today

 If you have suffered a bulging disc injury as a result of a car accident, or negligence of others, Parker Scheer recommends that you consult with a personal injury lawyer and evaluate your case.
+You may be entitled a bulging disc from car accident settlement.
 For your free confidential case review click here and receive a response from one of our attorneys within hours.
 If you prefer, you can also telephone our offices in Boston seven days a week at toll-free.